Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 What you'll need will depend greatly on what bike you have, what alarm you want, what features you want, your experience level or simply how you like to do things.
+I'm just going to list the components, tools and supplies I used in case it's of any use to anyone who wants to take on the project.
 Items within parenthesis are optional.

-A SIM Card: If you're buying a GPS Tracker, you'll need a working SIM card if you want to take advantage of all it's benefits.
-Currently one cheap option for SIM cards suitable for GPS Trackers is the Hologram Prepaid SIM Card.
-Later I'll explain why other options on the market won't work (Hint: Few SIM cards are 2G compatible these days).
+A SIM Card: If you're buying a GPS Tracker, regrettably you'll need a SIM card if you want to take advantage of all it's benefits.
+Currently the only cheap, prepaid option for SIM cards suitable for GPS Trackers is the SpeedTalk Mobile Prepaid SIM Card.
+Later I'll explain why other options on the market won't work.
 Of course, if you aren't installing a GPS equipped alarm this is unnecessary.

 A Normally Closed (NC) Reed Relay - JWD-171-19 (or a suitable substitute): If you want to be able to make use of the Engine Disconnect feature from the alarm above on a motorcycle, you'll need a relay.
 I'd highly recommend using a 12v NC Reed Relay with sufficient current capacity like the JWD-171-19 for it's low current draw.

 Soldering Station: An adjustable soldering and rework station like this budget 898D+ makes any electronics project go smoother, even if it isn't precision work.
 The hot air gun does wonders with heatshrink, and the adjustability allows for temperatures suitable for any task.